 Unfortunately, even though you’ve corresponded with these agents before and they’ve looked at things of yours, it doesn’t seem like they’re hot leads for you.
 If you haven’t gotten a project through to a particular agent with either a personalized and encouraging rejection, or a revision request… And if this particular pattern has played out with two different manuscripts…

-I’m afraid you may not be connecting with that particular agent.
+I’m afraid resubmitting a query will not help you connect with that particular agent because it may not be a fit.
 I can’t say this with 100% certainty for each agent on your submission list, of course.
 I’m not them.
 But I’d say that your chances are on the slimmer side.

 Remind Them of Your History When Submitting To Literary Agents Who Have Already Rejected Your Work

 Especially if you’re considering resubmitting a query with a new version of a manuscript they’ve already seen.
 You can absolutely try to submit to them.
 There’s nothing preventing you, unless you got a sense about any of the agents that they simply didn’t get, or didn’t want to get, your work.
 (It’s definitely not worth barking up their tree if that’s the case.)
 But do you want to submit to them again?
 I would be wary of this approach, honestly.
 You’ve identified the potential issue with it in your question.